Yes, there really are movers who pack for you. You can hire them, and not break a sweat with a box.

 What to Do Before Packers Arrive

-After notifying booking packing (or unpacking) services with your chosen movers, here are the best things you can do before your packers arrive:
+After booking your packing (or unpacking) services with your chosen movers, here are the best things to do before your packers arrive:

 - Set out any moving supplies & boxes you already have